 TO WELLNESS, AND PEOPLE TO RESOURCES.

-At Synapse, we provide one on one, total body, and evidence-based physical therapy for people with Movement Disorders.
+At Synapse, we provide one on one, total body, and evidence-based physical therapy and occupational therapy for people with Movement Disorders.

 Our methodology includes, but is not limited to:

 Balance and Falls Training

 We also offer wellness services, home visits, and teach group exercise classes at The Center for Movement Challenges!

 We know through evidence and years of clinical experience that exercise is necessary to optimize quality of life and delay disease progression for people with Movement Disorders.

 At Synapse, we help people with Movement Disorders get better and stay better through exercise and education.
 We strongly believe in the importance of continuity of care between medical specialists, rehab therapies, and wellness.
 We are located next door to the Center for Movement Challenges, which offers boxing, yoga, and general exercise classes for people with Movement Disorders.
 Between episodes of physical therapy, we will connect you with exercise classes specific to your needs!

 Click on the video below to learn more about our friends and partners at the Center for Movement Challenges!